lamaken/mypys/README.md

 # mypys
-Improving hrzmkr using python
-First steps
+first steps in python to improve hrzmkr
 ![example](temp/out.png)

-The script create and image of a painting with random parameters.
+The script creates an image simulating a painting on a horizon with a single pole and its shadow. by alkasoft.org by hrzmkr